 One shirt for the archer is covered by the registration fee.

-Additional shirts may be ordered at $15 each using the registration form and paid by check or money order enclosed with the form.
-The additional shirts payment may be included in the same check or money order with the registration fees.
+Additional shirts may be ordered at $16 each through the online ordering form or by using the printable registration form by enclosing a check or money order with the form.
+The additional shirt(s) payment may be included in the same check or money order with the registration fees.

+All shirt orders must be received by April 6, 2018.

 All T-shirts must be picked up at the tournament and will not be shipped.